Skip to content

 server bootstrap

-Purpose: provision a fresh Debian/Ubuntu server so later Meridian commands can run as the deploy user.
+Provisions a fresh Debian or Ubuntu server so later commands can run as the deploy user.
+Expects root SSH with password login still enabled, and turns both off when it finishes.

 bash